 • reviewing staff performance and pay.

-The Farmor’s Governing Body consists of a maximum of 21 Governors.
+The Farmor’s Governing Board consists of a maximum of 21 Governors.
 For further details and to access their pen profiles please click here.